 Frame Buffer Device (FBDEV) has been the dominating embedded Linux display API for more than a decade.
 The tide is turning and Kernel Mode Setting (KMS) is now challenging that dominant position with major embedded vendors adopting KMS as their display API of choice.

 Don't be left behind and discover in this talk all about KMS for embedded systems.
 We will go through the KMS API and learn how to write a KMS driver based on examples from a real embedded system.

 This talk addresses kernel developers who want to board the KMS train before it leaves.
 The API presentation will not require advanced development skills, but basic kernel development knowledge is recommended to understand the KMS driver internals.

 Laurent Pinchart has been a Linux kernel developer since 2001.
-He has written media-related Linux drivers for consumer and embedded devices, and is one of the Video4Linux core developers.
+He has written media-related Linux drivers for consumer and embedded devices and is one of the Video4Linux core developers.
 Laurent is the founder and owner of Ideas on board, a company specialized in embedded Linux design and development.
-He gave Linux media-related talks at the FOSDEM, LPC and ELC.
-He currently works with the Renesas Linux kernel team where he develops embedded video-related DRM/KMS and V4L2 drivers.
+He has given Linux media-related talks at the FOSDEM, LPC and ELC.
+He currently works with the Renesas Linux kernel team where he develops a wide range of embedded drivers including DRM/KMS and...
+Read More →

 Attendance numbers do not account for private attendees.
 Get there early!

 This session is full and you may not be able to get back in.